-RCR training provides fundamental as well as discipline specific training on responsible and ethical conduct of research.
-Through RCR training, both current and future researchers gain an understanding of the standards and practices of responsible and ethical research.
+RECR training provides fundamental as well as discipline specific training on responsible and ethical conduct of research.
+Through RECR training, both current and future researchers gain an understanding of the standards and practices of responsible and ethical research.

-This training is available to anyone in the MIT community with an MIT certificate; it provides a basic RCR course on the following topics:
+This training is available to anyone in the MIT community with an MIT certificate; it provides a basic RECR course on the following topics:

 - Introduction to the Responsible Conduct of Research